gab-language/site/content/blog/io.md

 int qio_addrfrom(const char *restrict hostname, uint16_t port,
                          struct qio_addr *dst);
 ```
-Using this api, the messages defined in the IO module are *asynchronous*.
+Using this api, the messages defined in the IO module are *asynchronous and parallel*.
 They queue up IO operations which are batched
 and run on a separate thread.
-While waiting for these IO operations to complete, other Gab fibers can run on the that
+While waiting for these IO operations to complete, other gab fibers can run on the that
-Gab thread instead.
-This is supported by a feature in Gab's native API, known as *yielding*.
+cgab thread instead.
+This is supported by a feature in cgab's native API, known as *yielding*.

-### Yielding
+## Yielding in Native Functions

 The following is the type signature for a native block in Gab:
 ```c